Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Summary and Conclusion

-In summary, our results show that the full group-size distribution $P(n)$ controls (i) the robustness of ordering through $q_c(P)$ and (ii) the characteristic relaxation time scales, including crossovers induced by rare large-group events.
-Natural extensions of this work include the study of quenched hypergraphs, the interplay between higher-order and pairwise interactions, and the effects of time-dependent or competing external fields. hese directions would help connect distribution-controlled higher-order ordering mechanisms to empirically grounded group-interaction data in social and technological systems.
+In summary, our results show that the full group-size distribution $P(n)$ controls both the robustness of ordering through the symmetric threshold $q_c(P)$ and the characteristic relaxation time scales, including crossovers induced by rare large-group events.
+Natural extensions of this work include quenched hypergraphs, the interplay between higher-order and pairwise interactions, and time-dependent or competing external fields.
+These directions may help connect distribution-controlled higher-order ordering mechanisms to empirically grounded group-interaction data in social and technological systems.